EmileTrotignon/blog/monad.md

 ## Example : Sudoku

 Lets look a real use-case of non-deterministic computation : solving a sudoku.
-When you solve a sudoku, you have a set legals digits to put in each cells, but choosing the wrong one may block you later.
+When you solve a sudoku, you have a set of legal digits to put in each cell, but choosing the wrong one may block you later.

 We are going to place ourselves in a very abstract sudoku :